 AI Revolution

-The many benefits of AI have taken root in the protection of data as new concepts like data mesh are used in the modernizing of data architecture.
+The many benefits of AI take root in the protection of data as new concepts like data mesh are used in the modernizing of data architecture.

 This trend aims to enhance data security, streamline operations, and ensure data is ethical and responsible.